Disappearance of Aimee Semple McPherson: Reappearance

-Ramon and Teresa Gonzales (here with their son) testified that they found McPherson exhausted in their yard.
+Ramon and Teresa Gonzales with their son.

-Shortly thereafter, on June 23, McPherson stumbled out of the desert in Agua Prieta, Sonora, a Mexican town across the border from Douglas, Arizona.
+On June 23, McPherson stumbled out of the desert in Agua Prieta, Sonora, a Mexican town across the border from Douglas, Arizona.
 The Mexican couple she approached there thought she had died when McPherson collapsed in front of them.
 She stirred and the couple brought her inside and covered her with blankets.
 She claimed she had been kidnapped, drugged, tortured, and held for ransom in a shack by two men and a woman, "Steve", "Rose", and another unnamed man.
 A fourth person by the name of "Felipe" stopped by for a visit.
-An hour after reviving her, the husband, R. R. Gonzales, alerted the leader of Agua Prieta, Presidente Ernesto Boubion, to see her.
+(Note: Epstein refers to the third man as "Jake," Sutton's account does not name the 3rd individual.
+When asked the ethnicity of the kidnappers, McPherson, though not entirely certain, believed them all to be from the United States.)
+Some other articles and biographers nicknamed the woman "Mexicali Rose".
+An hour after reviving her, the husband, R. R. Gonzales, alerted the municipal president of Agua Prieta, Ernesto Boubion, to see her.
 Boubion stated she grasped his wrist, trembled violently, and asked where she was.
 She looked ill and appeared agitated, and declined both food and drink.
-She was transported across the border to the Douglas, Arizona, police station and then the Douglas hospital.
+She was transported across the border to a police station in Douglas, Arizona, and then to the Douglas Hospital.
 Her shoes were white with desert dust and her hands were covered with grime.
 A nurse picked some cactus spines from her legs and rubbed some preparation on a blistered toe.
 McPherson went on about protection for her 16-year-old daughter and warned her assailants had plans to make off with Mary Pickford and other celebrities.
 At that time no one believed she was McPherson, the missing Angelus Temple pastor.
 A reporter heard the claims and visited the hospital.
 Though she was emaciated and barely recognizable, the journalist said he knew her from covering past revival meetings.
 Once properly identified, her family and some Los Angeles authorities took a train to see her.